dudung/blank/content/posts/hugo-new-site-theme-content.md

 +++
-title = 'hugo new site, theme, content' date = 2024-01-10T20:38:58+07:00 draft = false
+title = 'Hugo new site, theme, content' date = 2024-01-10T20:38:58+07:00 draft = false
 tags = ['hugo']
 +++
-Use cmd and git bash on Windows 11.
+Create Hugo new site, theme and content using cmd and git bash on Windows 11.

 ## clone github repo